ilsilfverskiold/langchainjs-aws-service/README.md

      -d '{ "question": "can I pay with paypal?", "chatHistory": "", "bucketName": "my-langchain-bucket" }'
      ```

     Remember you have additional options of "systemTemplate" and "promptTemplate".
+     ```json
+        {
+            "promptTemplate": "Use the following pieces of context to answer the question at the end. \n {context} \n Question: {question} \nHelpful Answer:", "systemTemplate": "I want you to act as a customer service bot called Socky the Happy bot that I am having a conversation with.\nYou are a bot that will provide funny answers to the customer. \n If you can't answer the question say I don't know."
+        }
+    ```

     If you are sending in "chatHistory" be sure to structire it correctly.
     ```json
     {
         "chatHistory": "human: {human_message}?\nbot: {bot_message}\nhuman: {human_message}?\nbot: {bot_message}"